-In addition to the matter described in the material uncertainty related to going concern section, we have determined the matters described below to be the key audit matters to be communicated in our report.
+In addition to the matter described in the Material uncertainty related to going concern section we have determined the matters described below to be the key audit matters to be communicated in our report.

-Key Audit Matter How the scope of our audit responded to the key audit matter There is a risk around the existence and cut-off of revenues.
-Management are in a position to manipulate revenues and may do so to inflate profits and improve their position.
-This is especially so as the group is listed and is reliant on external funding.
-Related disclosures are found in note 3 to the financial statements.
-Our work in this area included but was not limited to: Updating our understanding of the internal control environment in operation for the significant income streams and undertaking a walk-through to ensure that the key controls within these systems have been operating in the period under audit; Reviewing the recognition policy in line with IFRS 15 requirements.
-Substantive transactional testing of income recognised in the financial statements, including any deferred and accrued income balances recognised at the period end; Reviewing a sample of sales recorded on either side of the period end to ensure cut-off is correct; Reviewing intragroup sales to ensure that they are eliminated correctly on consolidation; Ensuring that revenue recorded within the group accounts is complete and accurate from the date of acquisition of each subsidiary; For long term contracts, ensuring that they accounted for correctly under IFRS 15 and are recorded in the correct period; and Reviewing post period end credit notes for evidence of window dressing of sales.
-Inventory Valuation Stock takes for each subsidiary could not be undertaken at the period-end due to Covid-19, and as such, the Group had to apply rollback procedures to value stock at the period end.
-There is a risk that the stock quantity and Our work in this area included but was not limited to: Stock take attendance; Reviewing roll back workings to ensure that stock is complete and accurate at the period end;
+Related disclosures are found in note 1 to the financial statements.

+- significant income streams and undertaking a walk-through to ensure that the key controls within these systems have been operating in the period under audit; - Reviewing the recognition policy in line with IFRS 15 requirements. - Substantive transactional testing of income recognised in the financial statements, including any deferred and accrued income balances recognised at the period end; - Reviewing a sample of sales recorded on either side of the period end to ensure cut-off is correct; - Reviewing intragroup sales to ensure that they are eliminated correctly on consolidation; - For new acquisitions, ensuring that revenue recorded within the group accounts is complete and accurate from the date of acquisition of the subsidiary; and - Reviewing post period end credit notes for evidence of window dressing of sales.

+Inventory Valuation